fatemehaa/Human-Robot-Interactions/README.md

 - Conducting statistical analysis on the quantitative data using R
 - Helping to draw the overall conclusions of the experiment and reporting it in the final project report

-Sample video of the robot in the virtual museum: https://www.youtube.com/watch?v=oVnbYewUtsk

 ![image](https://github.com/fatemehaa/Human-Robot-Interactions/assets/50797701/38d87b86-655b-456f-9013-ab913f976d6d)